dennybritz/bella/README.md

 ### Motivation

 Many tasks in Natural Language Processing (NLP) require labeled data.
 Examples include Sentiment Analysis, Text Categorization, Entity Linking and POS tagging.
 But creating and verifying labeled data sets can be a painful process.
-It's often done in Google spreadsheets, raw CSV files or through services such as Amazon Mechanical Turk.
-Typically the output of such a process is then transformed and imported before it can be fed into a Machine Learning system, and may require a full ETL pipeline if you need to re-label any of the data.
+It's often done using Google Spreadsheets, raw CSV files or through external services such as Amazon Mechanical Turk.
+Typically the output of such a process is then transformed in some way before it can be fed into a Machine Learning system.
+If you want to re-label any of the data you may even need a full ETL pipeline.

 Building a Machine Learning classifier typically happens in a [Build-Measure-Learn](http://steveblank.com/2015/05/06/build-measure-learn-throw-things-against-the-wall-and-see-if-they-work/) cycle.
 You build a classifier, measure its performance, learn about what kind of mistakes it makes, and then improve it.
-I found that most my time is typically spent measuring and learning, which involves collecting, inspecting, and labeling of training and test data.
+I found that most my time is spent measuring and learning, which involves collecting, inspecting, and labeling of training and test data.

-bella aims to make evaluation and labeling less painful through 1.
-A graphical user inteface 2.
-A database backend to manage labeled data.
-The GUI allows labeling and tagging of data using convenient keyboard shortcuts or swipe gestures.
-It also supports data browsing and visualizing metrics related to classification accuracy/recall.
-The database backend manages labeled data and can export to various common formats.
+bella aims to make evaluation and labeling less painful through

+1. A graphical user inteface
+2. A database backend to manage labeled data.

+The GUI allows you to label and tag of data through convenient keyboard shortcuts or swipe gestures and visualize metrics and confusion matrices.
+The database backend manages labeled data and can export data into various common formats.

 ### Use Cases